Expensify/App/FORMS.md

 The following props are available to form inputs:

 - inputID: An unique identifier for the input.
-- isFormInput: A flag that indicates that this input is being used with Form.js.

-Form.js will automatically provide the following props to any input flagged with the isFormInput prop.
+Form.js will automatically provide the following props to any input with the inputID prop.

 - ref: A React ref that must be attached to the input.
 - defaultValue: The input default value.